gradle/gradle/design-docs/testing-improvements.md

 ### Implementation

-Our test execution infrastructure already correctly associates output events with test cases.
+#### Test Execution Events

 Nothing needs to change there.
 When we serialise the results to disk back in the build process we discard this association and write a single text file for each stream (out & err) of each class.
 The JUnit XML generator uses these files (along with the binary results file) to generate the XML.
 The association between output and test case needs to be added to this serialisation.
 Note that the text files of the stdout and stderr are internal.

 - An index of the output will be appended to the output files, mapping starting line number to test case “id”.